New Document and Set Up

-Start by drawing the rectangle at the bottom of the Artboard with the Rectangle Tool (M) and use the #FBC78F color as a feeling.
-Later draw another one completing the Artboard with #FFEBD9 as a filling.
+Start by drawing the rectangle at the bottom of the Artboard with the Rectangle Tool (M) and use the #FBC78F color as a filling.
+Then, draw another one completing the Artboard with #FFEBD9 as a filling.

 How to Create the Castle Tower

 Later with the Rectangle Tool (M) draw two rectangles to create the defence for towers.
-Use Minus Front on both rectangles, in the Appearance panel.
+Use Minus Front on both rectangles, in the Pathfinder panel.